-Our ancestors learned to harness the ability of broadleaved tree species to sprout and re-growwhen cut, typically yielding multiple stems, the size of which simply depended on the time they were left to grow.
-The multi-shooting habit tended to yield sticks and poles which were also straight-grained and relatively branch free, properties which still prove useful to us today.
+Our ancestors learned to harness the ability of broadleaved tree species to sprout and re-grow when cut.
+This typically yielded multiple stems, the size of which simply depended on the time they were left to grow.
+The multiple shoots tended to yield sticks and poles that were straight-grained and relatively branch free; properties that still prove useful to us today.

-Lightweight and straight material made good weapons (spears, bows and arrows); tool handles for axes, blades, adzes and ploughs, fencing and building materials (Figure 4).
-Straight grained wood split more easily and yielded further possibilities for strong but lightweight product designs and of course made firewood dry more quickly and thoroughly.
+The lightweight and straight material made good weapons (spears, bows and arrows), tool handles for axes, blades, adzes and ploughs, fencing and building materials (Figure 4).
+The straight grained wood split easily, yielded almost limitless possibilities for strong but lightweight product designs and dried quickly and thoroughly, as is important for firewood.